-A guest posting program is a great way to build relationships, provide value to your brand partners, and increase your reach.
-I’ve coordinated guest blog exchanges in varying degrees for different clients while maintaining consistent internal blogs.
+A guest posting program is a great way to build relationships, provide value to your brand partners, and increase your audience reach.
+I’ve coordinated different aspects of guest blog exchanges for a variety of clients, all while maintaining consistent internal blogs.

-I began getting questions about how it’s done after writing a post on it for Hubstaff (download it here), and have continued to get questions until today.
-To that end, I’m sharing a few tips and lessons I’ve learned along the way below.
+I began to receive questions on how it’s done after writing a post about it for Hubstaff (download it here), so I decided to address these today.
+To that end, I’m sharing a few tips and lessons I’ve learned along the way.

 Keys to successful guest blog exchanges

 1) Do it for the right reasons

 Guest blogging is great for capturing external backlinks to help with SEO.
-The more backlinks you have from authoritative websites, the more trusted your domain is seen as.
+The more backlinks you have from credible websites, the more trustworthy your domain appears.

-However, this is not the end game for a guest post program.
+However, this is not the intent of a guest posting program.
 Your end goal is to provide value to relevant audiences.

-If your products or services aren’t useful for the people reading your guest post, you’re spam.
+If your products or services aren’t useful to the people reading your guest post, you’re seen as spam.
 If you’re only after a link, quality blog readers will see through the tactic in a heartbeat.

 Here are a few ways to find great partners for a blog exchange:

 - Start with your existing network.
-Reach out to your integration partners, brands you’ve worked with before, and look through your collection of business cards from industry events.
+Reach out to your integration partners and brands you’ve worked with before.
+Look through your collection of business cards from industry events.

-- Do an online search for your niche + the key phrase “guest post” or “guest post guidelines.”
+- Do an online search for your niche + the phrase “guest post” or “guest post guidelines.”

 - Check out this resource of 5,000+ sites that accept guest posts.

 In a previous version of this article, I also recommended: Pay attention to their domain authority.
 Look for blogs that have a higher DA than yours, or a score of 20 and above.

-However, today (in 2019) it’s more useful to find blogs that have a relevant audience to yours.
+However, today it’s more useful to find blogs that have a relevant audience to yours.
 Domain authority isn’t everything, and relationships should not be decided based on it.

 Pro tip: Don’t mention your brand directly in any article you submit.
-Instead, try linking to a relevant article from your own blog, and keep the introduction (with a link) in your author bio.
+Instead, try to link to a relevant article from your own blog, and keep the introduction (with a link) in your author bio.